 I grew up in Montreal, Canada.
 The winters are long and cold.
 I have always been at the advantage of not having strong sun exposure year round, which in turn has help me preserve my skin.

-For the past 5 years I’ve been living in hot Bali, Indonesia, which climate wise, is the total opposite of Canada.
+For the past 5 years I’ve been living in the tropics, which climate wise, is the total opposite of Canada.

 Because we’re so close to the equator, I burn easily.
 Even going for a run on the beach at 7am, I can get burned!

 But, to be honest, I don’t slather myself with sun protection religiously every day.
 I wear sun protection or sun block when I need to (like when going to the beach, or spending time outdoors during strong sun hours).
 Personally, I prefer just avoiding the strong sun hours between 10am-3pm, and go out and do things in the early morning and late afternoon when the sun isn’t so strong.
-I feel this really helps to preserve my skin, especially when living in areas like Bali, where the sun is so strong.
+I feel this really helps to preserve my skin.

 I have to say I do feel better when I get some sun, but not a lot.
 I’ve done experiments where I’ve avoided the sun completely for long durations of time, and I never felt very good.
 But, at the same time, I don’t like what happens to my skin when I start tanning either (the sun totally dries out your skin and wrinkles get more pronounced).
 So for me, it’s about finding a healthy balance, and, taking all precautions necessary not to ever burn (which is the absolute worst for your skin).